nklerk/nl.nielsdeklerk.neeo/README.md

 - Added token support (Tags)
 ## Version 0.7.6
 - Fixed a critical bug that rendered all NEEO flows unusable.
-- Added textlabels as capabilitie, You can now display textual inforamation. like what did homey say :-)
+- Added textlabels as capability, You can now display textual inforamation. like what did homey say :-)
 - Cleaned settings code.
 - Changed icons on app settings
 - Added textlabel icon for app settings.
 - Changed initial bonjour interval from unlimited every 10 seconds to 10 times 1 minute.
 ## Version 0.7.5
-- Default Capabilities will now be added when adding a new virtual device.
+- Default capabilities will now be added when adding a new virtual device.
 - Settings page look and feel changed.
 - Added a download configuration button so you can make a backup.
 - Added setting to view connected NEEO brains.